-- 5.1.29 Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" are used on the following fasteners: - a) Pump drive sheave set screws. - b) Square head setscrews on Hydro pump control arms. - c) Sheave retaining bolt in the end of engine crankshaft. - d) Setscrews on the Jackshaft sheaves.
+- 5.1.30 Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" are used on the following fasteners: - a) Pump drive sheave set screws. - b) Square head setscrews on Hydro pump control arms.

+- c) Sheave retaining bolt in the end of engine crankshaft. - d) Setscrews on the Jackshaft sheaves.

+NOTE: Newer models with a Jackshaft assembly, which can be identified by a cast housing, do not have setscrews on the Jackshaft and Sheaves.
 Adhesives such as "Loctite RC/609 or RC/680" or "Fel-Pro Pro-Lock Retaining I or Retaining II" are used on the following:

-- a) Fuel tank studs, where studs are inserted into tank. - 5.1.30 An anti-seize compound is used on the following locations: - a) Between Jackshaft and sheaves. - b) Between sheaves and cutter housing spindles. - c) Between the bearings and the cutter housing spindles. - 5.1.31 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.
+a) Fuel tank studs, where studs are inserted into tank.

+- 5.1.31 An anti-seize compound is used on the following locations: - a) Between Jackshaft and sheaves. - b) Between Jackshaft and bearing on newer models with a cast Jackshaft housing. - c) Between sheaves and cutter housing spindles. - d) Between the bearings and the cutter housing spindles. - 5.1.32 Dielectric grease is used on all blade type electrical connections to prevent corrosion and loss of contact.